spryker/spryker-docs/docs/pbc/all/payment-service-providers/unzer/install-unzer/integrate-unzer-glue.md

 {% info_block infoBox %}

-Please take care that requests body differs for each Unzer payment method.
+Take care that requests body differs for each Unzer payment method.
 - Property `paymentMethodName` of `payments` has to be replaced by used method (e.g. `Unzer Sofort`, `Unzer Credit Card`, etc.).
 - Property `paymentResource` of `payments` is not required for `Unzer Sofort`, `Unzer Marketplace Sofort`, `Unzer Bank Transfer`.
 - Property `paymentSelection` of `payments` has to be replaced by used method (e.g. `unzerSofort`, `unzerCreditCard`, `unzerMarketplaceCreditCard`, etc.).